 However, cardiovascular devices are the fastest-growing segment, closely following IVD, due to a surge in the number of CVDs.
 Further, diagnostic imaging and orthopedic devices are other major, high-growth segments of the market, primarily driven by the aging population and joint replacement surgeries.

-Regional Outlook: North America is expected to hold a major share of the medtech industry market
+Regional Outlook: North America is expected to hold a major share ong>medtech industry market

 From a geographical perspective, North America holds a major market share of the medtech industry.
 This can be mainly attributed to the significant R&D investment, highly advanced infrastructure and the growing adoption of AI-enabled devices and robotic surgeries in the region.
 Moreover, the region benefits from strong regulatory frameworks and the presence of leading device manufacturers, which support steady product innovation and commercialization.